reactive-graph/reactive-graph/README.md

 <div style="background-color: #333333; padding: 10px 50px; font-size: 12pt;">

 Now that we understand how data is stored, here's how data interacts.
 The approach is that the data itself is "alive".
-To do this, Inexor adopts a concept from reactive programming.
+To do this, **Reactive Graph** adopts a concept from reactive programming.

 In computing, reactive programming is a declarative programming paradigm concerned with data streams and the propagation of change.